b-bly/random-youtube/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+## Setup

+Make a config.ts file in the ./server directory similar to config.example.ts and put in values.
+Make a .env file in the ./server directory similar to .env.example and put in values.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.